A focused international science team

 advancing mutual learning

-The WaLSA Team interactively engages with the public about its activitiy and science.
-This hopefully creates opportunities for learning, developing new skills, gaining new insights or ideas, developing better research, raising aspiration, or being inspired.
+The WaLSA Team actively engages with the public about its activities and science.
+This creates opportunities for learning, developing new skills, gaining new insights and ideas, improving research, raising aspirations, and inspiring others.

 gratefully acknowledged